valfride/lpsrgan/README.md

 # Usage

+This section provides instructions on testing the model, training it from scratch, and fine-tuning it on a custom dataset.
+Follow the steps below to set up and run the model.
+Additionally,

 # Testing

 To test the model, ensure that the config file specifies the path to the .pth file (e.g., config file), as shown in the example below: